Updated: Sep 19

-High up in the mountains of northern Vietnam, far from the rest of the world, there is a village that sits in the clouds.
-The road to get there is winding and steep, the rugged terrain suitable only for the surest of footsteps.
+High up in the mountains of northern Vietnam, far from the rest of the world, there sits a little village in the clouds.
+The road to get there is winding and steep, the rugged terrain suitable only for the surest of of travelers.

 For thousands of years, the little village remained isolated from the rest of the world.
 The villagers lived off the land, cultivating rice from the fields, raising livestock that roamed free until the day they were needed for sustenance.
 Rather than go to school, children worked with their parents in the fields, because what could be taught in a classroom that couldn't be learned off the land?
 When people became ill a healer would come to their home, treating maladies with a concoction of herbs and prayers to the ancestors.
 There were births and there were deaths in this little village, and all the little joys and heartaches in between.

 It was a simple way of life from another time.